-A temporary short-term increase in noise levels may cause disturbance to local wildlife if present in the vicinity of the works.
+A temporary short-term increase in noise levels may cause disturbance to local wildlife if present in the vicinity of the works during construction.
 The works will, for example, require a range of ancillary plant, vehicles and NRMM which will emit noise and create potential disturbance.
 The works will also require delivery of materials and the presence of personnel to facilitate the improvements to the road surface.
 However, the number of construction vehicles and construction operatives required onsite is low given the scale and scope of works.
-In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the M8, and the scheme is of short duration (five nights).
-The potential for significant species disturbance within the area of likely construction disturbance is therefore somewhat diminished.
+In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the M9, and the scheme is of short duration (two nights).
+The potential for species disturbance within the area of likely construction disturbance is therefore somewhat diminished.

-Rosebay willowherb has been identified along the carriageway verge within the scheme extents, however, all works are restricted to a 1.13km stretch of madeground on the M8 carriageway surface, with only like-for-like replacement of carriageway road surface being undertaken.
-As such, there is limited potential for the spread or introduce INNS, invasive native perennials, or injurious flowering plant species.
-Rosebay willowherb (and any other invasive or injurious flowering plant species) will also be controlled/treated by cultural methods and/or chemical weed control as per the Sout East Annual Landscape Management Plan.
+Rosebay willowherb has been identified on the carriageway verge within the scheme extents, however, all works are restricted to a 1.14km stretch of made-ground on the M9 carriageway surface, with only like-for-like replacement of carriageway road surface being undertaken.
+As such, there is no requirement for operatives, equipment, or machinery to enter the verge and as such there is limited potential for the spread of this invasive native perennial or for the works to result in the spread of or introduction of INNS, other invasive native perennials, or injurious flowering plant species.
+Rosebay willowherb will also be controlled/treated by cultural methods and/or chemical weed control as per the South East Annual Landscape Management Plan.
+While giant hogweed has been identified along the M9 in proximity to the works it is located within the southbound verge separated from the scheme by the active M9 southbound carriageway and as such will not be impacted.